octobercms/docs/3.x/resources/updating-october.md

+---
+subtitle: Instructions for keeping your October CMS website up to date.
+---
 # Updating October CMS

 The `october:update` command will request updates from the October gateway.
 It will update the core application and plugin files, then perform a database migration.